cmaloney/dcos-docs/_pages/administration/installing/custom/troubleshooting.md

 # Mesos-DNS

-Mesos-DNS is started on the DCOS master nodes.
+Mesos-DNS is started on the DC/OS master nodes.
 Mesos-DNS provides service discovery within the cluster.
 Optionally, Mesos-DNS can forward unhandled requests to an external DNS server, depending on how the cluster is configured.
 For example, anything that does not end in `.mesos` will be forwarded there.

 **Troubleshooting:**